singhanshuman01/My-own-redis/README.md

 //
-I am making my own redis in c++
+I am making my own redis in c++.

-This is only linux compatible
+This is linux compatible only.